 - She pops up as a Spirit Advisor to the titular character in the somewhat obscure musical Flight of the Lawn chair Man.

-- Baby Amelia Earhart makes appearance in Telltale Sam & Max games.
-In season two she is found on Easter Island, where she crashed and got addicted to Fountain of Youth water.
-In season three she travels wit Sammeth and Maximus to Egypt where she has numerous offscreen adventures.
+- Baby Amelia Earhart makes appearance in Telltale Sam & Max: Freelance Police games.
+In Sam & Max Beyond Time and Space she is found on Easter Island, where she crashed and got addicted to Fountain of Youth water.
+In Sam & Max: The Devil's Playhouse she travels wit Sammeth and Maximus to Egypt where she has numerous offscreen adventures.
 And tries to steal Devil's Toybox.

 - She's the focus of an episode of Time Warp Trio.
 Apparently, even in 2105 they still have no idea what happened her.